Obasegun123/Obasegun123/README.md

 # Hi there, I'm Segun

-## I'm a Backend Developer and IT support Specialist
+## I'm a Software Developer and IT support Specialist

 - 🌱 I’m currently enjoying a nice ride with the .NetCore and Django Framework
 - 👯 I’m looking to be part of an open source community